Symplectic Homology and 3-dimensional Besse Manifolds with vanishing first Chern class: Preliminaries

 where $a^*$ (resp. $b^*$) is an integer satisfying $a^*a\equiv1$ (mod $b$) (resp. $b^*b\equiv1$ (mod $a$)). \end{example}

-\begin{example}[Link of weighted homogeneous singularity \& simple singularities] A polynomial $f(x_0,x_1,\cdots,x_n)\in\C[x_0,x_1,\cdots,x_n]$ is called \emph{weighted homogeneous polynomial} when there exist positive integers $w_0,w_1,\cdots,w_n,N$ such that for any $t\in\C$,
+\begin{example}[Link of weighted homogeneous singularity \& simple singularities] A polynomial $f(z_0,z_1,\cdots,z_n)\in\C[z_0,z_1,\cdots,z_n]$ is called \emph{weighted homogeneous polynomial} when there exist positive integers $w_0,w_1,\cdots,w_n,N$ such that for any $t\in\C$,

 holds.
 Note that $f(0)=0$.
-Now assume $n=2$ and let $V$ be the variety of this polynomial.
-We call the germ of $V$ near $0$ as \emph{the weighted homogeneous singularity}.
+Now, assume $n=2$ and let $V$ be the variety of this polynomial.
+We call the germ of $V$ near $0$ \emph{the weighted homogeneous singularity}.
 Then we define \emph{the link of the singularity} as the intersection of a ball with a small radius $\varepsilon>0$ centered on the zero and the variety $V$.
-In other words, it's the set of points satisfying the following equations:
+In other words, it's the set of points $M$ (which is a manifold) satisfying the following equations: